Chi-square simulation of the CIR process and the Heston model: Application: the Cox-Ingersoll-Ross process and Heston model

-The method we propose follows the lead of Broadie and Kaya~\cite{BK} and Andersen~\cite{An}, and is based on simulating the known transition probability density for the Cox--Ingersoll--Ross process.
-We quote the following form for this transition density, that can be found in Cox, Ingersoll and Ross~\cite{CIR}, from a proposition in Andersen~\cite{An}.

-\begin{proposition} Let $F_{\chi_\nu^2(\lambda)}(z)$ be the cumulative distribution function for the non-central chi-squared distribution with $\nu$ degrees of freedom and non-centrality parameter $\lambda$:
+The method we propose follows the lead of Broadie and Kaya~\cite{BK} and is based on simulating the known transition probability density for the Cox--Ingersoll--Ross process.
+We quote the following form for this transition density, that can be found in Cox, Ingersoll and Ross~\cite{CIR}, from a proposition in Andersen~\cite{An}. \begin{proposition} Let $F_{\chi_\nu^2(\lambda)}(z)$ be the cumulative distribution function for the non-central chi-squared distribution with $\nu$ degrees of freedom and non-centrality parameter $\lambda$: